 With only the plan of moving in together after high school, two unusually devious friends seek direction in life.
 As a mere gag, they respond to a man's newspaper ad for a date, only to find it will greatly complicate their lives.

-This is the story of Enid and Rebecca after they finish the high school.
+Enid and Rebecca after they finish the high school.
 Both have problems relating to people and they spend their time hanging around and bothering creeps.
 When they meet Seymour who is a social outsider who loves to collect old 78 records, Enid's life will change forever.Written by

 eric from Mexico City